vineethbabuR/XLGPT/README.md

 6. **Access XLGPT Features**:
    Open Excel, and navigate to the **XLGPT** ribbon to start using the AI-powered functionalities.

-7. **VBE integration**:
-    Ribbon interface to add VBA code to ThisWorkbook from Clipboard.

 ## How It Works